 Do scientists agree on climate change?

-Yes, the vast majority of actively publishing climate scientists – 97 percent – agree that humans are causing global warming and climate change.
-Most of the leading science organizations around the world have issued public statements expressing this, including international and U.S. science academies, the United Nations Intergovernmental Panel on Climate Change, and a whole host of reputable scientific bodies around the world.
+Yes, the science is settled.
+The world’s leading scientists agree that humans are causing global warming and climate change.
+Top science organizations around the world have issued public statements expressing this, including international and U.S. science academies, the United Nations Intergovernmental Panel on Climate Change, and a whole host of reputable scientific bodies around the world.
 A list of these organizations is provided here.NASA website

 When do 97% of people agree on anything, even ice cream?
 In scientific circles, consensus is a rare trophy, held to famously exacting standards.
 When a scientific consensus is finally reached — e.g., the Earth orbits the sun; water freezes at 32°F, 0°C; blood is red —a new fact joins the foundations of human discovery.
 The scence is settled on climate change, and field-testing proves that this consensus is a powerful data point for persuading people that the issue demands their attention.